 Adoption can be a great way for same-sex couples to realize their dreams of parenthood.
-If you are one of those 2 million LGBT individuals considering adoption, read on to learn more about same-sex adoption laws, the adoption process for gay couples and how American Adoptions can help you grow your family through adoption.
+If you are one of those 2 million LGBTQ individuals considering adoption, read on to learn more about same-sex adoption laws, the adoption process for LGBTQ couples and how American Adoptions can help you grow your family through adoption.

 Gay Adoption Laws — Where Can Same-Sex Couples Adopt?

-Throughout the history of gay adoption, same-sex couples have often faced barriers to growing their families and have had to fight for gay adoption rights.
-Fortunately, today there is much more support and acceptance for same-sex marriage and adoption, and all states now allow gay couple adoption.
+Throughout the history of gay adoption, same-sex couples have often faced barriers to growing their families and have had to fight for equal adoption rights.
+Fortunately, today there is much more support and acceptance for same-sex marriage and adoption, and all states now allow LGBTQ adoption.

-Mississippi was the last state to pass laws banning LGBT couples from adopting, but a federal judge deemed the law unconstitutional in 2016.
+Mississippi was the last state to overturn laws banning LGBTQ adoption, which a federal judge deemed unconstitutional in 2016.
 Combined with the federal marriage equality ruling in 2015, this court decision now protects the right for gay couples to adopt throughout the United States.
 However, like opposite-sex couples, there may still be restrictions on adoption laws for gay couples based on marital status, from state to state.
 Learn more about eligibility requirements to foster or adopt a child in your state.

-While gay couples can adopt jointly in all 50 states, some adoption professionals are more LGBT-friendly than others.
-If you are pursuing adoption for your family, choose an adoption agency like American Adoptions that is open to LGBT parents and has experience in completing same-sex adoptions.
+If you are pursuing adoption for your family, choose an adoption agency like American Adoptions that is welcoming of LGBTQ parents and has experience in completing same-sex adoptions.

 In general, the process for same-sex couple adoption is no different than for other parents.
 At American Adoptions, our costs, programs and wait times are the same for gay and lesbian parents as for heterosexual couples.